Conditions of Sale for Buyers

 - If any lot is not paid for and removed in accordance with the provisions of the Conditions of Sale, then the Auctioneers may, without prejudice to any other right they have, remove, store and insure the lot/s at the expense of the defaulting buyer.
 A contingency storage charge of £10 per lot per week for small lots and £30 per lot per week for furniture lots will come into effect 14 days after the date of sale.
 If after the expiry of fourteen days from the date of the sale, the purchaser is still in default, the Auctioneers may resell the lot/s, either by public auction or private contract.
 The purchaser, making such default, shall be liable for any deficiency arising from such resale and for resulting expenses.
 Any surplus arising shall belong to the auctioneer.

 - The buyers premium shall be the same for all buyers where the service offered is the same.
-Bidders in the room shall pay a premium of 20% plus VAT on the hammer price.
+Bidders in the room shall pay a premium of 20% plus VAT on the hammer price, with a minimum charge of £8 being applicable (VAT inclusive).

 - i) Any lot(s) purchased online directly via www.gildings.co.uk Live Bidding will not attract any additional surcharge.
 In completing the bidder registration via gildings.co.uk and providing your registered bank card details and unless alternative arrangements are agreed with Gildings Limited you; (i) authorise Gildings Limited, if they so wish, to charge the debit card given in part or full payment, including all fees, for items successfully purchased in the sale via gildings.co.uk, and (ii) confirm that you are authorised to provide these debit card details to Gildings Limited through gildings.co.uk and agree that Gildings Limited are entitled to ship the goods to the cardholder’s name and cardholder’s address provided in fulfilment of the sale.